Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 He looked distraught, and shook his head.
 “No. That ain’t me.
 I will keep my promise and be honest with you, the whole way.
 I swore it then and I mean it now.”

-Satisfied, Freya slid down off the couch and into his arms, and got the cuddle—*just* a cuddle---she’d been craving for a good while now.
+Satisfied, Freya slid down off the couch and into his arms, and got the cuddle—*just* a cuddle - she’d been craving for a good while now.
 Comfortable silence ruled for a few minutes.

 Until Christian broke it, of course. “...So...is Bunny my new nickname now or somethin’?”